infiniticio/docs.infinitic.io/content/en/overview/first-app.md

   </code-block>
 </code-group>

-In our terminal, we should see something like (assuming we've launched all services in the same terminal):
+Assuming we've launched all services together, we should see something like this, where the services are running:

 ```log
 CarRentalServiceFake     (4e00ee6c-0ab9-44b8-ab8c-41614efc8dc8): booking ...